JuliaIBPM/ComputationalHeatTransfer.jl/docs/src/manual/heatconduction_neumann.md

 The heat flux boundary functions on the exterior and interior are defined here and assembled into a dict.
-Note that we are using the $x$ component of the normal for the interior boundary heat flux.
+Note that we are using the $x$ component of the normal for the interior boundary heat flux on vertical boundaries.
 This sets non-zero heat fluxes through the vertical boundaries (inward on the left, outward on the right), and adiabatic conditions on the top and bottom.